sofiaruiz/CMSI387/OS_Project/Tutorial.md

 # Kernel Modification Tutorial

+We decided to create this kernel modification in order to organize and pull out what we believed to be the most important info from the 'ps' command.

 ## Set up Your VM

 In order to complete this kernel modification, you should have Oracle Virtual Box installed.
 You can download the VM at this [link](https://www.virtualbox.org/wiki/Downloads).